Healing

 "The PSA era is over," said researchers at Stanford University school of medicine in their paper in the Journal of Urology.

 The team studied prostate tissues collected over 20 years, from the time it first became standard to remove prostates in response to high PSA levels.
 Thomas Stamey, who led the research, said they concluded that the test indicated nothing more than the size of the prostate gland.
-"Our study raises a very serious question of whether a man should even use the PSA test for prostate cancer screening any more," he said.

 Professor Stamey said he had also come to believe that the PSA test was not a useful predictor of the amount or severity of prostate cancer.